 Some people don't get enough calcium and can benefit from calcium supplements.
 But you need to be careful!
 If you take too much calcium from supplements, you may be increasing your risk of heart attack and kidney stones.

 You also need to be concerned about the quality of calcium supplements.
 Out of 15 calcium supplements recently purchased by ConsumerLab.com, 3 failed quality testing because they contained incorrect amounts of other key ingredients -- one contained 183% of its listed amount of vitamin D, another contained 89% of its listed vitamin D, while a third contained none of its listed vitamin K2.

-You must join to get the test results and quality ratings for calcium supplements, including combination products with vitamin D, vitamin K, and magnesium.
-You will get results for 33 calcium supplements: 15 selected for testing by ConsumerLab.com and 18 others that passed CL's Voluntary Certification Program testing.
-We also identify two products that are the same as one that passed testing but are sold under different brand names.
+You must become a ConsumerLab.com member to get the test results and quality ratings for the calcium supplements we tested, including combination products with vitamin D, vitamin K, and magnesium.
+You will get results for 27 calcium supplements: 15 selected for testing by ConsumerLab.com and 12 others that passed the same tests through CL's voluntary Quality Certification Program.
 In this comprehensive report, you'll discover: